Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

-- "when using Skyhanni's Estimated Item Value and in NEU's /pv, having the module loaded causes it to flash"
 - Offer supercrafting or bazaar when items like raw fish goes to inventory (sacks are full)
 - Some items are tracked by profit tracker when dropped, but drop was prevented by SB settings (basically it drops and picks up again).
 - Calculate pet price in profit tracker as difference between lvl 1 and lvl 100